FINDING A SERIES OR AN AUTHOR:

 Click HERE to read the full text of the very first KITTY story—"Doctor Kitty Solves All Your Love Problems"—which appeared in Weird Tales 324 in the summer of 2001.
 Click HERE to go to my story-by-story review of Kitty's Greatest Hits, an anthology of short stories all written by Carrie Vaughn in the KITTY NORVILLE world.
 Click HERE to read my review of the Down These Strange Streets anthology, which includes the short story, "It's Still the Same Old Story" featuring Kitty's friend, Rick, the vampire leader of Denver.

-BOOK 9: Kitty's Big Trouble
+NOVEL 9: Kitty's Big Trouble

-As this book begins, Kitty has been wondering about werewolves in American history, particularly William Tecumseh Sherman, the great Union general from the Civil War, whom she suspects was a werewolf.
+As this book begins, Kitty has been wondering about werewolves in American history, particularly William Tecumseh Sherman, the infamous Civil War general, whom she suspects was a werewolf.
 When she fails in her attempt to have Sherman's body exhumed, Kitty heads off to search for a fabled vampire nest in Kansas that may have wiped out by Wyatt Earp, legendary lawman and (possibly) a vampire hunter.
 All of Kitty's historical studies are put on hold, however, when she gets a call from Anastasia, her vampire frenemy, asking for help in recovering a powerful object before the evil vampire, Roman (aka Dux Bellorum, aka Gaius Albinus), can get his hands on it.
 Both Anastasia and Roman have appeared in previous books.
 In fact, Roman is one of the series' perennial villains—an ancient vampire who has sought worldwide power since before the days of Ancient Rome (from whence he took his name).

-Soon, the four intrepid warriors are off to San Francisco: Kitty, Ben, Cormac, and Amelia Parker—the spirit of a Victorian wizard who has possessed Cormac since he was in prison.
+Soon, the four intrepid warriors are off to San Francisco: Kitty, Ben, Cormac, and Amelia Parker—the spirit of a Victorian wizard who possessed Cormac while he was in prison.
 Anastasia explains that they are searching for the Dragon's Pearl, which has nothing whatever to do with dragons, but is actually a magical object that has the power to exactly replicate any object it touches—imagine an enchanted Xerox copier.
 Roman wants the Pearl so that he can duplicate the bespelled coins he uses to create and control his vampire minions.
 Anastasia says that she just wants to keep Roman from getting his hands on the Pearl, but Kitty never really knows when Anastasia is telling the truth.
-The group spends a great deal of time in some spooky and mystical tunnels under Chinatown, where they are attacked by rogue werewolves and then meet up with some Asian deities who seem to be on their side: Xiwangmu and Sun Wu-kong.
-By the end of the story, the Pearl has been found, stolen, and found again—sometimes by the good guys and sometimes by the bad ones.
-As the story resolves itself, Roman makes it quite clear that he is not yet finished with Kitty and her pack.
-Oh, by the way, Kitty does finally get an answer to her question about General Sherman.

 Kitty has come a long way since she began the series as a newly changed werewolf who knew nothing about supernatural life.
 Here, she muses about her changing perceptions of reality and fantasy: "I'd always drawn lines.
 Before I became a werewolf, I had assumed—blithely, confidently—that I knew what was real and what wasn't.
 The world was solid and logical.
 Then I'd been attacked by an oversized wolf late one night, and a lot of assumptions turned inside out.
 Werewolves were real, and I'd stepped through a certain kind of looking glass.
 Then I'd met vampires, were-jaguars, were-tigers, psychics, wizards, ghosts, djinn, fairies.
 With each encounter I erased the line and drew it a little further out.
 Like, maybe Bram Stoker's Dracula had been based on a real-live—real undead—vampire.
 Maybe a lot of those stories had their roots in reality.
 But that didn't mean that some ultrapowerful guy named Zeus ever turned himself into a swan to try to pick up girls.
 It didn't mean that when you prayed there was actually someone out there listening.
 Did it?" (p.
 227)